metrorailings/OwlBlog/content/posts/2021-preseason-review-giants.md

 ***

 The Giants fared much better last year than I originally predicted.
-Joe Judge and
+Joe Judge and Patrick Graham impressed me, posting all those wins despite Daniel Jones, Evan Engram, and Colt McCoy doing their best to snatch defeat from the jaws of victory.